 The best and rarest Burgundy — 10 cases to die for

-Wine specialist Charles Foley explains why these cases — including a ‘mythic beast’ offered in London on 17 October — have excited connoisseurs and collectors in recent years
+Wine specialist Charles Foley explains why these special cases have excited connoisseurs and collectors in recent years

 The tobacco heiress, philanthropist and art collector Doris Duke was perhaps the most famous collector of ‘unicorn’ wines — the hard-to-find, once-in-a-lifetime wines of which sommeliers dream.
 She kept meticulous records of the rare vintages in her collection, and it was all excellently stored in a meat locker at the Duke Farms estate in new Jersey, or in the cellar of her home on Honolulu, named Shangri La.